+There are constraints in promoting tree-planting, such as the taboos on fruit tree planting in northern Ghana where some fear they will die once the trees planted start fruiting.
+However, there is real pride in tree planting too such that people will hardly destroy trees they have planted themselves.
+During long dry seasons, many fodder trees are browsed by livestock but few people plant them.
+Hay for dry season livestock feeding can be made from the foliage of a number of trees including Bauhinia species (Neats-foot in RSA) and a range of mulberry trees (Morus spp.).
 There is a range of tropical leguminous trees and shrubs Leucaena spp., Gliricidia spp. ('Mother of Cocoa'), pigeon pea (Cajanus cajan) used for alley cropping.
 Calliandra calothyrsus is an excellent fodder tree candidate and also attracts bees for bee-keeping microenterprises (van Houten, 1998; Wambugu, 2002).
-The challenge is to scale up the use of such species (Wambugu et al, 2001).
-All steps to plant more trees merit consideration since too many households depend on selling charcoal thus further depleting existing tree cover.
-Adoption of fuel-saving stoves (www. fourthway.co.uk) needs to go alongside tree-planting.
+The challenge is to scale up the use of such species (Wambugu et al., 2001).
+All steps to plant more trees merit consideration since too many house-holds depend on selling charcoal thus further depleting existing tree cover.
+Adoption of fuel-saving stoves (www.fourthway.co.uk) needs to go alongside tree-planting.
 These can save as much as 70% of woodfuel compared with typical cooking on three stones.